 The Airbus Stevenage designed harpoon featured a 1.5-meter boom deployed from the main RemoveDEBRIS spacecraft with a piece of satellite panel on the end.
 The harpoon was fired at 20 meters/sec to penetrate the target and demonstrate the ability of a harpoon to capture debris.

 This marks the third successful experiment for the RemoveDEBRIS project.
-It previously used its
+It previously used its on-board net to capture a simulated piece of debris, and then trialed its state-of-the-art LiDAR and camera-based vision navigation system to identify space junk.

 The team is now preparing for the final experiment, which is set to take place in March and will see RemoveDEBRIS inflate a sail that will drag the satellite into Earth’s atmosphere where it will be destroyed.